meuniv/NovaCub/source/engineeringUA.rst

 Up and Away
 +++++++++++

-This module is designed to help the Cub Scout explore XXXXX
+Up and Away is the Cub Scout Nova Award for investigating how fluids such as liquids and gasses affect everyday life.

 .. note::